Our Mission, Vision & Values

 5. Preservation: Trained perfusionists are provided to ensure that all organs and tissues are preserved and stored properly until transplantation.

 7. Quality Assurance: All required immunological testing recommended by the United Network for Organ Sharing and the American Association of Tissue Banks are performed.
-A thorough medical history, blood cultures and tissue cultures are obtained on all organ and tissue donors.
+A thorough medical history, blood cultures and tissue cultures are obtained on all organ, eye and tissue donors.
 In addition, an autopsy may be necessary if the circumstances surrounding the death warrant further explanation.

-8. Professional Education: Educational programs are available to medical, administrative, nursing, pastoral-care, social-worker, and other hospital staff to increase awareness and knowledge about organ and tissue donation.
+8. Professional Education: Educational programs are available to medical, administrative, nursing, pastoral-care, social-worker, and other hospital staff to increase awareness and knowledge about organ, eye and tissue donation.
 Lifeline of Ohio is an approved provider of nursing continuing education CE’s through the Ohio Nurses Association.
 We also sponsor specialized educational offerings, such as Designated Requestor training (in collaboration with other recovery agencies in Central Ohio).

 Lifeline of Ohio promotes and coordinates the donation of organs and tissues in 37 Ohio counties along with Wood and Hancock counties in West Virginia (service area shaded below in green – click on image to enlarge).Three other independently designated Organ Procurement Organizations also serve Ohio: LifeBanc in Cleveland, serving Northeast Ohio; LifeConnection of Ohio in Dayton and Toledo, serving Western Ohio; and Life Center Organ Donor Network in Cincinnati, serving Southwestern Ohio.